4 Tips For

 That was great back then.
 It helped keep many people alive.
 Now, however, when our next meal is a phone call or fast food restaurant away, it's not so good.
 Especially since those calories are stored as ugly body fat.
 Do any of us really want to look like a bear on the verge of hibernation?
 I think it's safe to say that the answer to that question is no.

 This is one of the reasons for eating six meals a day.
-In general, there are three things that can lead our bodies to storing calories as fat.
+In general, there are three things that can lead our bodies to store calories as fat.
 One would be to consume a very large meal.
 This alerts our body to the fact that this could very well be our last meal for a long time to come, so we better preserve as many calories as we can (as body fat, of course) just in case our next meal doesn't come for a long time.

 The next reason is going too long between meals.
 Again, this kicks in our bodies "starvation" mode and it stores calories as fat because it's not sure when it will be getting its next meal.
 A third reason would be a sudden and severe restriction in daily calorie consumption.
 Just like going too long between meals, this kicks the "starvation" mode into action, causing the storage of body fat.

 Now, what do most people do when they decide they need to lose weight and go on a diet?
-Correct, they severely restrict calories as well as going a long time between each meal.
+Correct: They severely restrict calories as well as going a long time between each meal.
 This may work at first but eventually causes the exact opposite result that they are looking to accomplish.
 Their metabolism slows down and they start storing fat, even on so few calories a day.

 If you restrict your calories too severely, even if you are weight training, a good percentage of your weight lost will be muscle, as your body doesn't have enough calories to sustain the muscle it has, let alone build new muscle.
 This also goes for going too long between meals.
 If your body goes too long between meals, not getting the necessary calories, protein, and other nutrients, it goes into a catabolic state.
 In other words, it starts eating your muscle for energy.
 This would slow down your metabolism, leading to the storage of more Body fat.
 It's a vicious cycle.